 Click on a comment to jump to that part of your document

-Ever had a piece of feedback over email and wondered what on earth they were talking about?
+Ever had a piece of feedback over email on a complex file like a legal document, and wondered what on earth they were talking about?
 With Filestage, all you have to do is click on the comment to highlight the exact word or sentence.

 No more getting the wrong end of the stick.